dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 **SpeakerHang**, the project we'll build in this tutorial is largely inspired by **Speakerline**.
 It's a simpler version. **SpeakerHang** displays a list of conference speakers, their details and allows you to add a speaker.

 Worthy of note here is that there is no database or external REST API.
-The speakers are added to a temporary in-memory store, array.
+The speakers are added to an array.
 The crux of this guide is to teach you how to build a component-based AngularJS application easily.

 ## Visualizing SpeakerHang